Live Events

 Push your live stream from an encoder (OBS, Wirecast, vMix, etc.) to Vidori’s RTMP ingest.

-- Copy your Stream URL and Stream Key
+- Copy the RTMPS URL (or SRT URL) and Stream Key

 - Configure your encoder and start streaming before the scheduled start time